Eggnog Cookies with Eggnog Frosting

-These eggnog cookies are soft, lightly spiced with nutmeg, and topped with an eggnog glaze that sets up just firm enough to stack.
-I made a batch in November, fully intending to save them for a cookie exchange.
-I ate four of them with my morning coffee before the frosting had even dried.
-That should tell you everything you need to know.
+These eggnog cookies are soft, have a nutmeg spice, and are finished with an eggnog glaze that dries firm enough to stack.
+I made a batch in November, thinking about saving them for a cookie exchange.
+I had 4 for breakfast with my coffee before the glaze had dried.
+Clearly, I couldn’t control myself.

-The dough is a simple drop-and-chill situation — butter, sugar, eggnog, egg, flour, and nutmeg — and the eggnog frosting comes together in about two minutes with powdered sugar, a splash of eggnog, a bit of Karo syrup, and vanilla.
-The Karo is not optional if you want the frosting to actually set.
+To make this dough, all you have to do is drop and chill it.
+The ingredients are: butter, sugar, eggnog, an egg, flour, and nutmeg.
+The eggnog frosting is just as simple, taking about two minutes to whip up with some powdered sugar, a splash of eggnog, a bit of Karo syrup, and vanilla.
+You need the Karo in order for the frosting to actually set.
 More on that below.

 - Eggnog does double duty — it flavors both the cookie and the frosting, so the flavor carries all the way through